Cambridge-Atom-Scattering-Centre/bidirectional-coil-driver/README.md

 ## Characterisation of the coil driver

 characterisation_20231130.mat is a file that contains the information about the characterisation of the power supply.
 It contains a variable called msg, which is the numbers sent to the digital to analogue converter on the driver board.
 Another viriable, I, stores the measured current.

+Keithley_Allanvar.mat records the current of the power supply every 0.1 seconds for about 12.5 hours, when the output of the DAC was set to 0.
+The results can be used for calculating the Allan variance.